The Affordable Care Act and HIV/AIDS

 The Affordable Care Act also helps all Americans, including those with or at risk for HIV, have access to the best quality coverage and care.
 This includes:

 Preventive services.
-Under the ACA, most new health insurance plans must cover certain recommended preventive services including HIV testing for everyone age 15 to 65 and other ages at increased risk without additional cost-sharing, such as copays or deductibles.
+Under the ACA, most new health insurance plans must cover certain recommended preventive services, including HIV testing for everyone age 15 to 65 and other ages at increased risk, without additional cost-sharing, such as copays or deductibles.
 Since about one in eight people with HIV in the U.S. (13%) are unaware of their HIV status, improving access to HIV testing will help more people learn their status so they can be connected to care and treatment.
-Pre-exposure prophylaxis (PrEP) to prevent HIV is also covered for HIV-negative adults at high risk for getting HIV through sex or injection drug use.
+Pre-exposure prophylaxis (PrEP) to prevent HIV is also covered for people without HIV who may be exposed to HIV through sex or injection drug use.
 This coverage of PrEP includes medications as well as necessary clinic visits and lab tests.
 Other preventive health services related to HIV risk and/or health outcomes are also covered, such as sexually transmitted infection counseling, syphilis screening, hepatitis B and hepatitis C screening, and hepatitis A and hepatitis B immunizations.

 Comprehensive coverage.
 The law establishes a minimum set of benefits (called essential health benefits) that must be covered under health plans offered in the individual and small group markets, both inside and outside of the Health Insurance Marketplace.
 These include many health services that are important for people with HIV, including prescription drug services, hospital inpatient care, lab tests, services and devices to help you manage a chronic disease, and mental health and substance use disorder services, as well as HIV screening, PrEP, and other preventive services for those at risk for HIV.